Набряк

 The internal jugular vein height, waveform, and reflux are noted.

 The heart is palpated for thrills, thrust, parasternal lift, and asynchronous abnormal systolic bulge.
-Auscultation for loud pulmonic component of 2nd heart sound (P2), 3rd (S3) or 4th (S4) heart sounds, murmurs, and pericardial rub or knock is done; all suggest cardiac origin.
+Auscultation for loud pulmonic component of second heart sound (P2), third (S3) or fourth (S4) heart sounds, murmurs, and pericardial rub or knock is done; all suggest cardiac origin.

 The abdomen is inspected, palpated, and percussed for ascites, hepatomegaly, and splenomegaly to check for a liver disorder or heart failure.
 The kidneys are palpated, and the bladder is percussed.
 An abnormal abdominal mass, if present, should be palpated.